Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 Looking Glass Day

-~ Jabberwocky, Through the Looking Glass, and What Alice Found There, Lewis Carroll, 1871
+~ Through the Looking Glass, Lewis Carroll, 1871

-If you feel as if you've fallen down a rabbit hole where "everything that is, isn't, and everything that isn't is," or if it seems as if you've pushed through a looking glass into a world of confusion where everything is backwards and all logic is reversed, you might be having a Looking Glass Day!
+Are you having a Looking Glass Day?
+Year?
+Decade?
+Are the slithy toves and mome raths getting you down?
+If you feel as if you've fallen down a rabbit hole where "everything that is, isn't, and everything that isn't is," or if it seems as if you've pushed through a looking glass into a world of confusion where everything is backwards and all logic is reversed, you are not alone.
 The date of the official Looking Glass Day is derived from hints in the text of Lewis Carroll's "Through the Looking Glass."
 Both Alice and Humpty Dumpty make reference to events which mark the date as the day before Guy Fawkes Night and six months after the date of Alice's first adventure in Wonderland!
 In the story, Alice climbs up on the fireplace mantel and pokes at the wall-hung mirror behind the fireplace to discover that she is able to step through it to an alternative world!
-In this reflected version of her own house, she finds a book with looking-glass poetry, "Jabberwocky", whose reversed printing she can read only by holding it up to the mirror!
-Alice continues her adventures in this mirror world of twisted logic and confusion as one of the characters participating in an obfuscated virtual chess game with Alice as a pawn. 🐇 🕳️ ♘♟️♕
+Alice continues her adventures in this mirror world of twisted logic and confusion as one of the characters participating unwillingly in an obfuscated virtual chess game as a pawn.
+Aren't we all ... 🐇 🕳️ ♘♟️♕

 Looking Glass Day, November 4th, marks the fictionally derived date of of the story related in Through the Looking-Glass, and What Alice Found There, the 1871 novel by Lewis Carroll (Charles Lutwidge Dodgson).